Roulette: Prediction methods

 Thomas Bass, in his book The Eudaemonic Pie (1985) (published as The Newtonian Casino in Britain), has claimed to be able to predict wheel performance in real time.
 The book describes the exploits of a group of University of California Santa Cruz students, who called themselves the Eudaemons, who in the late 1970s used computers in their shoes to win at roulette.
-This is an updated and improved version of Edward O. Thorp's approach, where Newtonian Laws of Motion are applied to track the roulette ball's deceleration; hence the British title.
+This is an updated and improved version of Edward O. Thorp's approach, where Newtonian laws of motion are applied to track the roulette ball's deceleration; hence the British title.

-In the early 1990s, Gonzalo Garcia-Pelayo believed that casino roulette wheels were not perfectly random, and that by recording the results and analysing them with a computer, he could gain an edge on the house by predicting that certain numbers were more likely to occur next than the 1-in-36 odds offered by the house suggested.
-He did this at the Casino de Madrid in Madrid, Spain, winning 600,000 euros in a single day, and one million euros in total.
-Legal action against him by the casino was unsuccessful, being ruled that the casino should fix its wheel.

 To defend against exploits like these, many casinos use tracking software, use wheels with new designs, rotate wheel heads, and randomly rotate pocket rings.

 At the Ritz London casino in March 2004, two Serbs and a Hungarian used a laser scanner hidden inside a mobile phone linked to a computer to predict the sector of the wheel where the ball was most likely to drop.
 They netted £1.3m in two nights.
 They were arrested and kept on police bail for nine months, but eventually released and allowed to keep their winnings as they had not interfered with the casino equipment.

 Specific betting systems

 The numerous even-money bets in roulette have inspired many players over the years to attempt to beat the game by using one or more variations of a martingale betting strategy, wherein the gambler doubles the bet after every loss, so that the first win would recover all previous losses, plus win a profit equal to the original bet.
 The problem with this strategy is that, remembering that past results do not affect the future, it is possible for the player to lose so many times in a row, that the player, doubling and redoubling their bets, either runs out of money or hits the table limit.
-A large financial loss is certain in the long term if the player continued to employ this strategy.
+A large financial loss is almost certain in the long term if the player continues to employ this strategy.
 Another strategy is the Fibonacci system, where bets are calculated according to the Fibonacci sequence.
 Regardless of the specific progression, no such strategy can statistically overcome the casino's advantage, since the expected value of each allowed bet is negative.